 OSU is located in Corvallis, a community of 54,670 people situated in the Willamette Valley between Portland and Eugene.
 Ocean beaches, lakes, rivers, forests, high desert, the rugged Cascade and Coast Ranges, and the urban amenities of the Portland metropolitan area are all within a 100 mile drive of Corvallis.
-Nearly 22,000 undergraduate, 590 first professional, and 4,000 graduate students are enrolled at OSU, including over 5,200 students of color and 2,360 international students.
+More than 24,500 undergraduate, 590 first professional, and 4,400 graduate students are enrolled at OSU, including more than 7,200 students of color and 3,500 international students.

 The stunning, park-like setting of the OSU campus is comprised of 400 acres of stately buildings, seasonal landscaping and green, open spaces.
 Housing for many OSU undergraduate and graduate students is provided by residence halls on campus, and cooperatives, sororities, fraternities, and family student housing just off the central campus.